Skip to main content

 Obligations

-You bought them food but that only helps them for one meal.
-Humans in a secure position eat 3 meals a day every day.
+If you buy them food but that only helps them for one meal.
+Humans in a secure position eat 2-3 meals a day every day.
 What do you do?

-Did you have a moral obligation to help them past the one meal?
+Do you have a moral obligation to help them more than paying for one meal?
 Why?

 If there is moral obligation to help homeless people past one meal, should that obligation be forced by the government?